Start a pension

 The earliest you can currently access your pension savings is your 55th birthday (57th birthday from 2028).
 You don’t have to retire or stop working to take your benefits.

-As you may be aware, in March 2014 the Government made some changes to the way you can access your pension savings to make it more flexible for your needs.
+From 6 April 2015 the Government made some changes to the way you can access your pension savings to make it more flexible for your needs.
 You now have a number of options depending on how you’d like to access your pension savings.

 An income for life or flexible access